Wednesday, March 19, 2025

 March 27, 2025 Draft

-"Stick and pick" for best available athlete or take the "volume business" approach, knowing the hit rate past the first round is under 40%?
+"Stick and pick" for best available athlete or take the "Volume Business" approach, knowing the hit rate past the first round is under 40%?
 Like so many questions in life, there is no right answer.

-Anyway, thought I'd run "stick and pick" followed by a "volume business" draft.
+Anyway, thought I'd run "Stick and Pick" followed by a "Volume Business" draft.

-First, "stick and pick"...
+First, "Stick and Pick"...

-Although I'm predisposed to the "volume business" approach, I have to say I didn't hate this draft.
+Although I'm predisposed to the "Volume Business" approach, I have to say I didn't hate this draft.
 Generation talent with the #4 pick (Carter).
 A true, starting-caliber LT (Ersery) with additional O-line help (Mbow, Pierce).
 Solid athletic profiles across the board.
 Probably should've gone CB at either 77 or 106, but other than that, managed to tick a lot of boxes with those nine picks.

 Fifteen total picks thanks to several trades down.
 Addressed Patriots biggest need with seven offensive linemen (Ersery, Jackson, Conerly, Belton, Brown, Kandra, and Cooper - the odds say I could hit on three of them), added two outside the numbers WR (Higgins, Ayomanor), two "upside" edge defenders (Umanmielen, Gillotte), a superfreak DT (Ingram-Dawkins), a TE of the future (Taylor) and a toolsy safety (Hook).
 Could've done better at CB but managed to pick up a potential future starter at nickel with my last pick (Huzzie).